leewanyeow/SEOAnalyser/README.md

 3. Click on "Search" button

 4. result will be shown by clicking the Tab : Word Occurance / Meta Tag / External Link.
-    * result shown is based on the option 2a-d.